andymurphy/trferensinteractive/README.md

 The plan is to deploy this on a Raspberry Pi connected to a touchscreen to provide a low cost, in-house developed interactive.

+TODO:
-TODO: Make the Questions header gold when selected
+Make the Questions header gold when selected
+Prevent zooming in using multitouch touchscreen
+Get modern image of Ferensway